TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

 ```
 Input files:
   --reads                       Path to reads.csv file, which specifies the sample_id and path to FASTQ files for each read or read pair (path).
                                 This file is used if starting at beginning of pipeline.
+It can be file paths,
+                                s3 links or ftp link.
                                 (default: no reads.csv)
   --bams                        Path to bams.csv file which specifies sample_id and path to BAM and BAM.bai files (path)
                                 This file is used if starting pipeline at Stringtie.